dtairych-equinix/Bk8soX/README.md

 Turn key Terraform repo to build a greenfield k8s cluster on Equinix Metal.

-This will deploy a master node, plus n (min 3) worker nodes.
-Networking is delivered via Calico.
+This repo automates the construction of a full kubernetes environment which can be used for testing and validating POCs on top of bare metal infrastructure.
+Equinix Metal offers the raw ingredients to build a Kubernetes cluster, but it requires a number of steps to actually bring one up.
+Using this repo, those steps are automated.

+This is Kubernetes in a Box.

+The deployment will consist of a master node and (at least) 3 worker nodes.
+The cluster networking will be delivered using Calico.
+Whilst designed as a standalone deployment, this repo can be use with the Equinix Metal CCM to use the cloud controller for configuration.

 ## Using this repo

-The cluster construction is contolled by a shell script ```console k8s_env.sh```.
+The cluster construction is contolled by a shell script ```k8s_env.sh```.
 Once this repo is cloned, make sure you add executable permissions to the file
 ```console
 chmod + x ./k8s_env.sh
 ```